 Traditional Italian Broccoli Soup

 Looking for more easy-to-make soup favorites?
-Try my savory yellow split pea soup or Ukrainian mushroom soup.
-And don’t miss out on making a batch of homemade pepper jack crackers to go with them.
+Try my savory yellow split pea soup, creamy one-pot sausage and pepper soup, or Ukrainian mushroom soup.

 Let’s talk about this recipe